valoresports/coach-resources/docs/live-coaching/checklists/live-coaching-session-requirements.md

 ## Non-Negotiables

 - [ ] Check in with the team 30 minutes before the session begins.
 We will accept as late as 15 minutes before the session, but do not be consistently late checking in.
+Say how many minutes until the session begins (ie. 25 minutes until session = "Hey guys, session in 25 mins.
+See you soon!").

 - [ ] Record the session.